The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Xiang Goh (2006) worked for a year with David Wilson from the UNSW Medicine department doing mathematical modelling of HIV.
 He is now in Adelaide doing postgrad medicine at Flinders University.

 Ben Waterhouse (PhD, 2007) stayed on at UNSW as a MASCOS postdoctoral fellow, working on their Macquarie Bank project.
-He is now Director at Model Solutions and works mostly on the analysis of pharmaceutical marketing data.
+He is Founder and Director of Model Solutions and works mostly on the analysis of pharmaceutical marketing data.

 Paul Clutton (1994) is working for J.P.
 Morgan in London as a market risk manager.
 He covered credit derivatives during the credit crisis and is now covering equities.

-Professor Stan Miklavcic (1985) has been appointed Head of the School of Mathematics and Statistics at the University of South Australia.
+Professor Stan Miklavcic (1985) was appointed Head of the School of Mathematics and Statistics at the University of South Australia.